openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

             15  ASSIGMMENT-WEIGHTAGE  PIC 9(03).
 ```

-Here, we are defining a degree program which have 10 course and each course will have 8 assignments.
-What if we don't know beforehand how many times will a table element occurs?
+Here, we are defining a degree program which has 10 courses and each course will have 8 assignments.
+What if we don't know how many times will a table element will occur?
 To solve that, we can use variable-length table, using the OCCURS DEPENDING ON (ODO) clause which we will be going into more details on a later section.

 ## Referring to an item in a table

-While a table element have a collective name, the individual items within does not have a unique name.
+While a table element has a collective name, the individual items within do not have a unique name.
 To refer to an item, we can either use subscript, index, or a combination of both.

 ### Subscripting